Member Rights and Responsibilities

 - A responsibility to understand their health problems and participate in developing mutually agreed-upon treatment goals, to the degree possible.

-- A right to ask for an oral interpreter and have an interpreter given to them during any IA Health Link covered service.
+- A right to ask for an oral interpreter and have an interpreter given to them during any Iowa Health Link covered service.

 - A right to get the information given in the Member Handbook in another language or format.